Client Application One using ASP.NET Core MVC

 ValidateSSOTokenModel

-Create a class file named ValidateSSOTokenModel.cs within the Models folder, and then copy and paste the following code.
-This Model holds another application’s Single Sign-On (SSO) token.
-It contains a single property, SSOToken, that stores the token string.
+Create a class file named ValidateSSOTokenModel.cs within the Models folder and then copy and paste the following code.
+This model represents the SSO token sent by another application for validation.

 namespace ClientApplicationOne.Models